zivnadel/e-finder/README.md

 ![Screenshot_20221120-192251_Kiwi Browser](https://user-images.githubusercontent.com/52624380/202917237-980c9beb-37fd-4348-97ee-b9f54daefec9.jpg)

 ## Installation

+**In order to run the app on your local machine, you must have Node installed on your machine.**

 ### Clone
 Clone this GitHub repository using the git CLI as shown below, or other methods.